 This map shows the causeway over the lake between the pavilion and the loop of the streetcar line.

 On the causeway a man struck a young woman with a “wife beater,” described in the report as “a new carnival device.”
-The woman was being escorted by Lawrence McCart, son of Robert McCart, a prominent lawyer and developer who had owned hundreds of acres in what became British-born Humphrey Barker Chamberlin’s Arlington Heights addition.
+The woman was being escorted by Lawrence McCart, son of Robert McCart, a prominent lawyer and land speculator who had owned hundreds of acres in what became British-born Humphrey Barker Chamberlin’s Arlington Heights addition.

 What, you ask, was a “wife beater”?
 A search of the web and newspaper archives found nothing per se beyond “carnival device.”
 But Fort Worth historian Barbara Love Logan reminds us that a wooden device called the “slapstick” dates to sixteenth-century Italian comedy.
 A main character in Italian comedy was Pulcinella (the basis of Punch in the Punch and Judy shows), who used a short stick to hit other characters, including his wife.
 His “slapstick” gave its name to the physical comedy form that was popular in vaudeville in 1909.
 In fact, that year the Star-Telegram published an article with instructions on how to make your own slapstick.